AI Exam

 - Infectious diseases: history of HIV infection, particularly with antiretroviral therapy.

-Symptoms Suggestive of Metabolic Dysregulation:
+Symptoms Suggestive of Metabolic Dysregulation

 - Hyperglycaemia: polyuria, polydipsia, fatigue, blurred vision.